CloudWithHannah/retail-store-sample-app/README.md

 * **Finish Phase 7:** Add the fancy AWS databases (RDS, DynamoDB) to make the app even better.
 * **Perfect the Blueprints:** Add the LBC IAM Role back into the `Project-Bedrock-Core.yaml` CloudFormation file so everything is defined in code (no manual steps!).
 * **Add Monitoring:** Set up tools like Prometheus and Grafana (or AWS CloudWatch) to keep an eye on how the app is doing.

-Wow, what an adventure!
-Building this taught us so much about AWS, EKS, networking, security, and especially troubleshooting!
-We're super proud to have Project Bedrock up and running. ✨